Best supermarkets in the Netherlands: the international’s guide in 2026

 Unlike many other countries, cashiers in the Netherlands don’t pack customers’ groceries for them.
 Given how crowded Dutch supermarkets can be at peak times, stuffing your groceries into bags at record speed is a skill well worth learning!

 Oh — and speaking of bags, it’s easiest to bring a reusable shopping bag along with you, as plastic bags at the checkout aren’t free.
-(Not to mention the fact reusable bags are more environmentally-friendly! 🍃)
+(Not to mention the fact that reusable bags are more environmentally-friendly! 🍃)

 dutch-woman-taking-groceries-out-of-a-recyclable-shopping-bag